 The Little Things

 If you can’t justify spending loads of money on new furniture for your home, you can instead look to buying those little items which can make or break the style of your rooms.
+Try window shopping from online furniture stores to see what pieces you can add to your room.
 A rug can make a statement on your floor and add some colour to the room; family photos can liven up a blank wall space or shelf; plants can make your room feel more alive and colourful; and candles and cushions will give your living room that oh so cosy feel in the evenings.

 Take It Room by Room